jlhuggins03/castle-guard/README.txt

 Hello,
 Thank you for coming to the README file to READ ME.
+My Game is called Castle Guard.
 If you desire to look through my code, you will find Comment blocks of things that I tried to implement Within these blocks I have attempted code and Reasons why I decided not to implement.
 Other Comment blocks are also placed throughout the classes, and these have mini explanations to what they do/ why they exist.
 I wrote